Max1mmus/Music-player-app/README.md

 * Progress bar;
 * Current song - track time;
 * Click on playlist items to play or change a song;
-* Click on play button to toggle play/pause on a current song;
+* Click on play button to toggle play/pause;
 * Click on next/previous button to play next/previous song on playlist;
-* Volume control via slider (hover over volume icon);
+* Volume control via slider;
 * Click on volume icon to toggle between mute/unmute;

 ##### Music credits :